GoogleCloudPlatform/runtime-builder-java/test/integration/README.md

 # Integration Testing
 This directory contains an integration testing framework for testing the java-runtime-builder pipeline.
-Each test case is an immediate subdirectory of [`test_cases`](test_cases), and is expected to contain, at minimum, the following files:
+Each immediate subdirectory of [`test_cases`](test_cases) is considered a distinct test case.
+At minimum, each test case directory should contain the following files:
   * an app.yaml config file
   * a repo.txt file, containing a git remote url
   * a structure.yaml file to specify the structure test spec for the built image

+For each test case, the repo specified in repo.txt is cloned, and the pipeline is invoked on the repo, using the provided app.yaml file as configuration.
+Once the application container is built, structure tests are run on it using the provided structure.yaml file.

 ## Running
 To run the tests, you need to first have the Cloud SDK and git installed locally.
 The test suite